Ishwarpatra/toc_aiagent/commit.md

 End-to-End Tests: Validated against "starts with b", "starts with bb", and "contains aba".

 Visuals: Graphs are now clean, deterministic, and free of hallucinated edges.

+Commit: Feature: Add DFA Inversion, Optimization, and Robustness Fixes

+Author: Iswar patra

+Date: Dec 4, 2025

+Summary

+This update introduces new theoretical operations and performance monitoring tools while addressing critical stability issues in the random generation and repair pipelines.
+The system can now generate the complement of a language and automatically handle dead state edge cases during repair, ensuring smoother execution for complex automata.

+Key Architectural Changes

+New Feature: DFA Inversion (invert_dfa)

+Added: Implemented the invert_dfa function to construct the complement of a DFA.

+Logic: Swaps accepting states with non-accepting states while preserving existing transitions.

+Utility: Essential for verifying negative constraints by inverting the positive case logic.

+Performance Monitoring

+Added: A custom execution_timer decorator to track performance.

+Usage: Wrapped computationally heavy functions like simulation and auto-repair to track execution time.

+Benefit: Allows for profiling the Architect and Validator phases to identify specific bottlenecks.

+Fix: Random DFA Generation

+Issue: Previous logic occasionally created disconnected graphs or invalid transition maps.

+Resolution: Enforced reachability checks from the start state and ensured every state has a complete set of transitions for the alphabet.

+Enhancement: Auto-Repair Dead States

+Context: The auto-repair function previously failed when encountering trap scenarios.

+Improvement: Explicitly detects missing transitions and routes them to a designated q_dead state, treating it as a non-accepting sink that loops on all inputs.

+Verification

+Unit Tests: Added tests for invert_dfa ensuring the complement logic holds true.

+Regression: Confirmed auto_repair_dfa no longer throws errors on partial transition tables.

+End-to-End Tests: Validated that dead states are correctly attached during the repair process.

+Visuals: Graphs correctly display trap states when necessary.